RuthAndRoth/Reference/Ada Radius/Readme.md

 * SLAvatar.blend - replica of the inworld default avatar mesh, based on SLWiki downloads.

-* opensim_armatures.ods - spreadshheet analysis of avatar_skeleton.xml, which is found in the viewer Character folder.
+* opensim_armatures.ods - spreadsheet analysis of avatar_skeleton.xml, which is found in the viewer Character folder.
 Cross-referenced to SLWiki information (some of which is wrong), calculations converting the Maya values to Blender, and notes on exporting from Blender.

 * UVmaps - PNG images.